peteroupc/classic-wallpaper/uielements.md

     in each case with transparency and opacity in the label preserved.
 - _Unavailable appearance_: The button's text and icons have an _embossed appearance_ [^3], are drawn with 50% opacity, or are drawn such that only every other pixel is rendered in a checkerboard pattern.
-- _Mixed value appearance_: The button's inner background is drawn&mdash;
+- _Mixed appearance_: The button's inner background is drawn&mdash;

     - such that the button face color and the button highlight color alternate every other pixel in a checkerboard pattern, or
     - as a solid color that's a mixture of the button face color and the button highlight color.